Kaushikdey647/node_blockchain/README.md

 This is in a very early phase.
 Inspired by the video above, this is a blockchain implementation on a node.js framework coded in typescript.
 The idea is to create an api that takes transaction requests and manages a secure wallet system.

+## How to Contribute

+This is a very very early stage so I am not considering branches here, just commit changes to the main branch